SilentCryptoMiner/SilentCryptoMiner/README.md

 <img src="https://github.com/UnamSanctam/SilentCryptoMiner/blob/master/SilentCryptoMiner.png?raw=true">

-# SilentCryptoMiner v2.2.0 - Miner for ETH, ETC, XMR, RTM & more
+# SilentCryptoMiner v2.2.1 - Miner for ETH, ETC, XMR, RTM & more

-After being in development for a very long time and after having been remade multiple times, this unified miner of my ETH and XMR miners is finally ready for release.
+A silent (hidden) cryptocurrency miner capable of mining ETH, ETC, XMR, RTM and much more, with many features suited for mining silently.

 This miner can mine all the following algorithms and thus any cryptocurrency that uses one of them:
 <details>